 Now anyone can see that that is a great company and of course people are going to want to work there and who wouldn’t?
 If you felt like you were working for a company that cared about you and the world you live in won’t that motivate you to do better?

-There are also a few stats about how important CSR is and how much companies pay attention to their reputation.
+There are also a few stats about how important Corporate Social Responsibility is and how much companies pay attention to their reputation.

 - Of the total populace, 55% of consumers are ready to pay more for products when they come from socially responsible companies.